dotnet/versionsweeper/README.md

 To configure the action, you can create a file at the root of the repository named *dotnet-versionsweeper.json*.
 This config file contains a node, named `"ignore"` that is an array of patterns following the [globbing matcher detailed here](https://docs.microsoft.com/dotnet/api/microsoft.extensions.filesystemglobbing.matcher#remarks).

-The file can also contain a value to specify the number of additional days to consider flagging versions that will be out of support.
+The file can also contain a value `outOfSupportWithinDays` to specify the number of additional days to consider flagging versions that will be out of support.

 ```json
 {